DESCITrump/dApp/README.md

 3. **Tipping**:
    - Scientists, projects, or specific papers can receive direct financial support through the platform.
-   - Supporters can tip using Solana-native tokens.
+   - Supporters can tip using BSC-native tokens.

 4. **Funding**:
    - The platform allows crowdfunding for scientific projects, promoting grassroots research initiatives.